makingkaiser/resume-gpt/README.md

 (As of 27 May)

 First, install python dependencies.

+Next, start a virtual environment.
+This can be done in the following two ways:

+**Option 1**

 Go to the file path where the folder 'flask-server' is and start a virtual environment in the terminal.

 For Mac, run `python3 -m venv venv`, while for Windows, run `py -m venv venv` to create a virtual environment called `env`.

 Then, run `pip install -r requirements.txt` to install all required dependencies.

+**Option 2**

+Alternatively, on VS Code, open the requirements.txt file and click on 'Create Environment'.
+Choose to create a Venv, select the appropriate Python interpreter, and choose to install `requirements.txt`.

 Next, set your OpenAI API key:

+[Here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) is one way to set your key as an environment variable.
+The following is what we did.

- On Windows, run the following in the CLI, replacing <yourkey> with your API key:
+Firstly, if you already have an OpenAI account, generate an API key (if you do not already have one).
+Next, on Windows, run the following in the CLI, replacing <yourkey> with your API key:

 `setx OPENAI_API_KEY <yourkey>`

 This will apply to future CLI windows, so you will need to open a new one to use that variable with curl.
-You can validate that this variable has been set by opening a new CLI window and typing in
+You can validate that this variable has been set by opening a new CLI window and running

 `echo %OPENAI_API_KEY%`

-Then, download the csv file from "https://cdn.openai.com/API/examples/data/winter_olympics_2022.csv" and place it in the 'flask-server' folder.
+Then, download [this csv file](https://cdn.openai.com/API/examples/data/winter_olympics_2022.csv) containing data on the 2022 winter Olympics and place it in the 'flask-server' folder.
+For now, our Webapp will only be able to answer questions about the 2022 Winterr Olympics.

 Then, navigate to the file path where the 'src' folder is and run `npm install` in the terminal.
 This will install the required dependencies.

-Do not update them, but just run `npm start`, which should open up a localhost:3000 in your browser.
+Next, run `npm start`, which should open up a localhost:3000 in your browser.

-Finally, navigate to the 'flask-server' path again and run `flask run`.
+Finally, navigate to the 'flask-server' path again and run `flask --app qnatest run`.
+This may take a while.

+When this is done, ask away!

 ## About the Project
 **What’s the problem?**